limo-756/github-pages-with-jekyll/_posts/2022-07-09-Decorator-Design-Pattern.md

 6. What happens with the component identity?
 If a component has several methods.
 Can we still expose them even after decorating it with decorators? <br>
    A decorator should be a mirror of a component that's why decorator interface extends the component interface (same type).

+## A Sample Problem Statement
+Starbuzz Cafe is a very fast growing startup.
+They sell coffee.
+There are different types of coffees, and a coffee could be topped off with different things like whipped milk, soya, chocolate etc., Every topping has a different price independent of coffee.
+It is possible some toppings that cannot be added to some coffees.
+Also, a person can ask for multiple layers of same toppings.
+We need to design a software that can easily calculate cost and description of a beverage.

+1. <h3> Inheritance Solution </h3> <br> we will add variables for each

 ##### References :
 1. Design Patterns Elements of Reusable Object-Oriented Software
 2. Head First Design Patterns